 Getting your camper online

-Setting up WiFi in your caravan is actually easy and there are two major ways you can do this.
+Setting up WiFi in your caravan (or also narrowboats) is actually easy and there are two major ways you can do this.
 First, you can get a WiFi booster.

 This is a good choice if you intend to access the internet via public WiFi networks, a WiFi booster will help you boost the speed of your internet.
 It works by connecting to weak signals from a WiFi network, amplifying these signals and sending them to your connected devices.
 The end result is much faster internet and download speed.